adaltas/node-shell/doc/content/project/contribute.md

 ## Introduction

-You are encouraged to contribute to Node.js Parameters.
-Node.js Parameters is an open source project hosted on [GitHub](https://github.com/adaltas/node-parameters) originally written by [Adaltas](http://www.adaltas.com/en/home/).
+You are encouraged to contribute to Shell.js.
+The project is open sourced under the MIT license and it is hosted on [GitHub](https://github.com/adaltas/node-shell).
+It is written and maintained by [Adaltas](https://www.adaltas.com/), a consulting company based in Paris which specialized in Big Data.

 Contributions go far beyond pull requests and commits.
 We are thrilled to receive a variety of other contributions including the following: